SUNDAY, SEPTEMBER 14, 2025

 |

-This session is the second part, as we had presented the first part in an earlier CHES presentation aboyut the KIvalliq Long Term Care Facility, the first of it’s kind in Nunvaut, Canada.
-In this session we will review lessons learned as the facility opens in early 2025 as well as how these lessons will be applied in the proposed Kitikmeot Long Term Care Facility planned for Cambridge Bay, Nunavut.
+This session is the second part, as we had presented the first part in an earlier CHES presentation about KIvalliq Long-Term Care Facility, the first of its kind in Nunvaut.
+In this session, we will review lessons learned as the facility opened in early 2025, as well as how these lessons will be applied in the proposed Kitikmeot Long-Term Care Facility planned for Cambridge Bay, Nunavut.
 After attending this session, attendees will be able to:

 CEU – Planning, Design & Construction: 1 credit |